 We spent 3 months in Cape Town so had to check out the best gay beaches and gay nude beaches in Cape Town.

 Clifton as a suburb is one of the most exclusive residential areas to live in with homes nestled into the hill.

 These homes look over 4 beautiful white sand beaches, each separated by boulders which shelter you from the wind.
 The beaches are simply named Clifton 1, 2, 3 and 4.

-For the gay beach, you should head to Clifton beach number 3.
+So which is the gay beach in Clifton?
+To find Clifton gay beach, you should head to Clifton beach number 3.